Hoarder Home Cleanups

-Cleaning up a hoarder site can expose the worker to biohazards of many kinds.
+Cleaning up a hoarder site can expose the worker to bio-hazards of many kinds.
 The worker must be protected with personal protective equipment through all phases of the cleanup.
 This includes gloves, face masks, and protective suits.

-The worker(s) will normally separate items into three groups.
+For hoarder home cleanups, the worker(s) will normally separate items into three groups.
 These will be:

-- Items to keep.
+- What items to keep.

-- Items to donate.
+- Which items to donate.

-- Items to trash.
+- The items to trash.

 Because of the above, the hoarder may well need to ask for professional mental counseling before they attempt to be a part of a cleaning-up.
 Otherwise, they may well have a very difficult time letting go of even the most obvious trash.

-- Case managers and our trained assistants (biohazard certified personnel) will be compassionate and caring throughout the whole process
+- Case managers and our trained assistants (biohazard certified personnel) will be compassionate and caring throughout the whole process.